nvdla/doc/doc/ias/unit_description.rst

   Weight dilation

-NVDLA support dilation in both R and S dimensions.
+NVDLA supports dilation in both R and S dimensions.

 Limits of dilation: